hardmanko/ofxCX/docs/mainpage.md

 when it compiles the project (and possibly to specifically not use the files you deleted from the src directory in step 3).
 6. Compile and run the project.

+\section hardwareRequirements System Requirements

+penFrameworks works on a wide variety of hardware and software, some of which are not supported by CX.
+CX works on computers with certain versions of Windows, Linux, or OSx operating systems.
+Windows 7 and XP are both supported.

+As far as hardware is concerned, the minimum requirements for CX are very low.
+However, if your video card is too old, you won't be able to use some types of rendering.
+Having a video card that supports OpenGL version 3.2 at least is good, although older ones will work.
+Also, a 2+ core CPU helps with some things and is generally a good idea for psychology experiments, because one core can be hogged by CX and the operating system can use the other core for other things.

 \section yourFirstExperiment Getting Started